ry05/ry05.github.io/_posts/2020-04-18-utility-scripts-in-data-science.md

 share-img: /img/Utility-Scripts-Post/logo.png
 ---

-# Utility Scripts for Data Science

-### Less known, but highly effective tools for Data Scientists

 Remember the code you wrote in your last data science project for replacing *certain values appearing in a feature with another unified value*?

 > If you don't, this post is for you.